Breast Imaging Fellowship

 The fellows will organize monthly journal clubs that are designed to review current literature in the major Diagnostic Radiology Journals.

-Intellectual vibrancy and technological innovation are core values of the Department, which are developed through research and collaborative efforts of the clinical faculty and Department Ph.D.s.
-The fellows are given 12 weeks of dedicated time to participate in a significant research project that has the potential to be published in a major peer reviewed professional journal.
+Intellectual vibrancy and technological innovation are core values of the Department.
+Breast Imaging Fellows receive 12 weeks of dedicated time to participate in a significant research project that has the potential to be published in a major peer reviewed professional journal.
 Mentoring from experienced faculty members is available.

-There are no call duties as part of this fellowship program experience.
+There are no call duties as part of this Fellowship Program.